MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxMessageConfiguration.md

 ```

 ### -EmailComposeMode
-This parameter is available only in on-premises Exchange.
+This parameter is available or functional only in on-premises Exchange.

 The EmailComposeMode parameter specifies how the user creates messages in Outlook on the web.
 You can use the following values: